techartorg/bqt/README.md

 ```

 ### Environment variables

 | variable | description|
 |--|--|
 |BQT_DISABLE_STARTUP| if set to `1`, completely disable bqt|
 |BQT_DISABLE_WRAP| if set to `1`, disable wrapping blender in a QWindow|
 |BQT_DISABLE_CLOSE_DIALOGUE| if set to `1`, use the standard blender close dialogue|
 |BQT_MANAGE_FOREGROUND| defaults to `1`, if `0`, widgets registered with `bqt.add(my_widget)` won't stay in the foreground when using Blender.|

-if you modify env vars, ensure they're strings
+- if you modify env vars, ensure they're strings
+- if you're unsure how to set env vars, google `set environment variable windows`.
+- Restart Blender (or your computer) after changing them.

 ### Sample code
 [bqt_demo](bqt_demo) shows you how to use bqt with several qt demos you can run in Blender